-v.
-McCrummen has served in many civic and public service positions in the past, such as: ember of the States Securities Board, the Austin Chamber of Commerce President, Economic Deve Lopment Vice President and Treasurer, and Austin Economic Development Council.
+ember of the States Securities Board, the Austin Chamber of Commerce President, Economic Development Vice President and Treasurer, and Austin Economic Development Council.
 He served as President of the Austin Y.M.C.A. and Austin Natural Science Association.
-He is a past Directo or Trustee of United Fund of Austin and Travis County, Austin Symphony Orchestra, Leguna Clari Art Museum, St. Andrews Episcopal School, University of Texas Development Council for the School of Communications, University of Texas - Austin Council of Chamber of Commerce, Austin Advertising Club and Better Business Bureau Review Board, and Community Council of Austin.
-Among other activities, he is currently the Vice Chairman of the Board of Southwest Educational Tele vision Council (KLRN), a Board Member of the Heritage Society of Austin, and involved with the Austin Bicentennial Commission.
-He has been a Democratic precinct chairman of Travis County as well as a District Committeeman from the Fourteeth Senatorial District on the State Democratic hood sweetheart, Marian Marley, They have 3 children; Thomas Dodson, III (To James Gilbert (Jim) and Claire Eliza (Claire).
-Mr. McCrummen enjoys fishing and hunting in his spare time.
+He is a past Director Trustee of United Fund of Austin and Travis County, Austin Symphony Orchastus, Leguns Clori Art Museum, St. Andrews Episcopal School, University of Texas Development Council for the Saho of Communications, University of Texas - Austin Council of Chamber of Commerce, Austin Advertising Club and Better Business Bureau Review Board, and Community Council of Austin.
+Among other activities, he is currently the Vice Chairman of the Board of Southwest Educational Tale vision Council (KLRN), a Board Member of the Heritage Society of Austin, and involved with the Austin Bicenteumial Commission.
+He has been a Democratic precinct chairman of Travis County as well as a District Committeeman from the Fourteeth Senatorial District on the State Democratic

-Executive Committee, He was an alterne delegate to the 1964 Democratic Convention and was a delegate to the 1968 Den ocratic Convention.
-He has been Chairu of the Travis County Delegation to both the 1966 and 1968 State Democratic Conventions.
-On June 26, 1954, he married his child-
+Executive Committee, He was an alternate delegate to the 1964 Democratic Communition and was a delegate to the 1968 Democratic Convention.
+He has been Chairs of the Travis County Delegation to bott the 1966 and 1968 State Democratic Conventions.